 Members discuss how these events have impacted their lives or the lives of close family members.
 Discussions may include first-hand observations of accidents and personal stories.

-VIPS are often put together and presented by MADD.
-Sometimes, then, a panel is referred to as a “MADD VIP.”
-In light of COVID-19, MADD is offering online panels (pre-registration is required).
+VIPS are put together and presented by MADD.
+A panel is referred to as a “MADD VIP.”

 The cost of most panels is approximately $25.00 (payable via most payment methods, including money orders) and they typically last one hour in duration.